AbigalChulchill/Crypto-Account-Data/README.md

 The script runs on local machine.
 Using CCXT crypto library and running in PHP.

+Should also be possible to run on a remote web server, but this has not been tested.

 ## HOW TO

 ## INSTALL CCXT